'Help me' sign leads to rescue of kidnapped Texas girl in Southern California

 ‘Help me’ sign leads to rescue of kidnapped Texas girl in Southern California

 LONG BEACH, Calif.
-(AP) — A 13-year-old girl kidnapped in Texas was rescued in Southern California when passersby saw her hold up a “help me” sign in a parked car, police said.
+(AP) — A 13-year-old girl kidnapped in Texas and sexually assaulted was rescued in Southern California when passersby saw her hold up a “help me” sign in a parked car, police and federal authorities said.

 The rescue occurred July 9 in Long Beach, south of Los Angeles, when officers responded to a trouble call and found the “visibly emotional and distressed girl,” police said in a press release Thursday.